 They also, once again, cut against the preconceived notion that many people have about Campagnolo being expensive.
 They are actually a better deal than many of their competitors, and when you add in the undeniable style, I don’t see a better choice.

 This is the most expensive piece of this project, but wheels are the kind of thing you can move to another frame if you decide to upgrade.
 They make a big difference in the feel of the bike, and they will actually make a bike faster.
-This is a place to spend money on a bike, and when you are looking to upgrade, definitely make sure you look at what Campagnolo has to offer.
+This is a place to spend money on a bike and Campagnolo makes some of the best.